Afghan air strike kills Islamic State commander

 By Hamid Shalizi

-KABUL (Reuters) - Afghanistan forces killed an important Islamic State (IS) commander in an air strike, one year after he defected from the Taliban and established a new IS foothold in the country, security officials said.
+KABUL (Reuters) - Afghanistan forces killed an Islamic State commander in an air strike, one year after he defected from the Taliban and established a new IS foothold within the country, security officials said.

 Qari Hekmat was killed in a drone strike on Thursday afternoon in the Darz Aab district of Afghanistan's northern Jawzjan province, said Hanif Rezaee, spokesman for the Afghan National Army Air Corps.

-He said Mawlavi Habib Ur Rahman has been appointed as his IS successor in the north of the country.

-The militant group, also known as Daesh, established a new foothold in the province last year when Hekmat defected from the Taliban, attracting the attention of U.S. forces.
+The militant group established a new foothold in the province last year when Hekmat defected from the Taliban, attracting the attention of U.S. forces.

+Hekmat is at least the seventh senior IS member killed in Afghanistan in the last 11 months.

+"We are conducting a series of intensive operations in Jawzjan and across all of northern Afghanistan to defeat IS-K," said Colonel Lisa Garcia, spokeswoman for U.S. Forces-Afghanistan in a statement, using the term for IS in the region.

 IS claimed responsibility for suicide bombs last month near Shi'ite mosques in Herat and Kabul.
-Both the Western-backed government in Kabul and the main Islamist militant group, the Taliban, fight Islamic State.
+Both the Western-backed government in Kabul and the main Islamist militant group, the Taliban, are fighting Islamic State.

 The militant group first appeared in Afghanistan three years ago.
-As well as its main stronghold in the eastern province of Nangarhar, on the border with Pakistan, its fighters have been active in northern Afghanistan.
+Its fighters have been active in the north of the country as well as in its main stronghold area in the eastern province of Nangarhar on the border with Pakistan.

-(Reporting by Hamid Shalizi in Kabul; Writing by Rod Nickel in Kabul; Editing by Michael Perry)
+(Reporting by Hamid Shalizi in Kabul; Additional reporting and writing by Rod Nickel in Kabul; Editing by Michael Perry and Hugh Lawson)